It’s Your Funeral

 Now on my own and separated by every member of my family by over 2,500 miles, I’m at a bit of a loss.
 I’ve finally gotten my wish, freed from the obligations of the traditional dinner, and I’m not quite sure I really want to escape it anymore.
 Suddenly those old-school favorites seem ripe with potential, and even though I have no plans or guests to feed, I can’t help but go back and create pieces of the feast that I always wished might be on the table.

-That means combining the standard green bean casserole with an infusion of spicy sichuan peppers, just hot enough to make your lips tingle but still keep the inherent savory soul of the baked dish intact.
+That means combining the standard green bean casserole with an infusion of spicy Sichuan peppers, just hot enough to make your lips tingle but still keep the inherent savory soul of the baked dish intact.
 The twist might very well horrify those who expect nothing but the same menu, year after decade after century, but for anyone who’s wanted to shake things up just a bit, I can’t think of a better dish to start with.

 Yield: Makes 6 – 8 Servings